guidosalustri/guidosalustri.github.io/_pages/essom.md

 ---
 <p align="center">
   <sub>
-    <i style="display:block; margin-bottom:10px;">“Why do Tsoas hide Sils of the opposite color?”- someone asks.</i>
+    <i style="margin-bottom:10px;">“Why do Tsoas hide Sils of the opposite color?”- someone asks.</i>
-    <i style="display:block;">“To me, Sils hidden under Tsoas reminds me of a child hiding behind a mother's lap.
+    <i>“To me, Sils hidden under Tsoas reminds me of a child hiding behind a mother's lap.
 Maybe it's just that the mother is not the right one”- other answers</i>
   </sub>
 </p>
 ---